Umami Pot

 Ingredients

-• 5.3 oz chicken skins (Remove any yellow fat and feathers if they are attached.)
+• 5.3 oz chicken skin (Remove any yellow fat or feathers, if present.)

 Toppings: